The CMMC 48 CFR Final Rule: What Small Defense Contractors Need to Know to Stay Competitive

 Helpful Resources and Strategies

-• Managed IT Service Providers: Help implement and maintain technical security controls.
+Managed IT Service Providers: Help implement and maintain technical security controls, including SIEM and logging requirements.

-• Pursue Early Certification: Secure your competitive stance before widespread enforcement.
+Pursue Early Certification: Secure your competitive stance before Phase 2 enforcement in November 2026.

 Taking these steps now protects your eligibility and positions you as a trustworthy partner.